oslabs-beta/snAppy/nimble/README.md

 <gif coming soon>
 ## Extension Settings

+Pull down the Command Palette and search: snAppy: Start on Current Workspace

 Turn on auto-save to allow for rebundle of your application after optimizations have been made.
 You may still undo any changes afterwards.